MsangL/MSang/README.md

 ## 🎓 Education

 - **Ph.D. in Computer Science**
-  _Institution_: University of Montpellier, France
+  _Institution_: LIRMM - University of Montpellier, France
   _Field of Study_: Operations Research
   _Year_: 2021 - 2024
   _Thesis_: "Optimization and Modeling for Energy Communities"